Tharindu-Nuwan/pro-tasker-back-end/README.md

 # Pro-Tasker Backend

 ---
-This is the backend implementation of the Pro-Tasker todo application.
+This is the backend infrastructure of a dynamic task management application called Pro-Tasker todo application.
 This backend built using the Spring framework.
+Users can effortlessly perform CRUD operations on to-do items with persistent storage facilitated through a MySQL database.

 ## Features